Safe Streets for All (SS4A)

 We will add updates throughout the progression of this project.

 In 2023, Elmore, Chambers, Autauga, and Perry Counties received an SS4A grant to prepare a Safety Action Plan.
-This plan aims to provide a collaborative and data-driven strategy to reduce transportation-related fatalities and serious injuries on county-maintained roadways.
-To learn more about this process and how to get involved, visit our dedicated Safety Action Plan site.
+This plan aims to provide a collaborative and data-driven strategy to reduce transportation-related fatalities and serious injuries on county maintained roadways.
 Additional information on the SS4A grant, can be located at this link to the USDOT page.

 Take the pledge!
 Become a Road Safety Champion